kragen/derctuo/markdown/stepped-planetary.md

 with that 318-micron radius, although that would be a lot more reasonable if the difference were in the opposite direction.

-Then the inner ring's pitch circle is 75 mm in circumference, and the inner pinion's 10.5 mm, giving pitch circle radii of 11.9366 mm and 1.67113 mm respectively.
+Then the inner ring’s pitch circle is 75 mm in circumference, and the inner pinion’s 10.5 mm, giving pitch circle radii of 11.9366 mm and 1.67113 mm respectively.
 This means that the pinion center will be 10.2655 mm from the planet and inner ring center, which is almost a full millimeter off the desired outer ring center, which is 11.14 or